-We now get a flash of the area around Westbahnhof station again, where the 5 tram passes the U6 Stadtbahn railway.
+We now get a flash of the area around Westbahnhof station again, where the 5 tram passes the U6 Stadtbahn railway line.

 Our pair manage to blag a bottle of red wine from a bartender in the Roxy at Faulmanngasse 2 (not far from the opera house).
 The club opened in 1991 and remains a nocturnal hotspot.

 Jesse and Céline then retire to a park to enjoy the wine and intense interaction of the “did they or didn’t they?” kind (a topic that also comes up in the Paris-based sequel Before Sunset).

 Sadly, recreating that park scene proves more difficult today as the location is the private gardens of Palais Schwarzenberg at Prinz Eugen-Straße 5.

-Dawn has now broken and we find our pair wandering down an unobtrusive street, where they see a harpsichord player in the basement of a house.
+Dawn breaks and we find our pair wandering down an unobtrusive street, where they see a harpsichord player in the basement of a house.

 The street (Preßgasse) they walk up looks quite different today thanks to a tragic incident involving a major gas explosion.
 However, the house with the basement and grated windows remains more or less as it was in Before Sunrise: